Do not love half lovers Do not entertain half friends Do not indulge in works of the half talented Do not live half a life and do not die a half death

 in 1999, you still went to her home, anointed her hands and face with oil and tenderness, preparing her living body for the grave, while telling her you loved her so much, truthfully.
 You went because you knew Instinctively that she was dying – alone – in her own house with the boy and his imitation of a mother, her imitation of a daughter

-Her violets were wilting fast – no one had to tell you they were thirsty and unpruned from the neglect of her intentionally chosen beloveds and heirs who owned her home and her heart / she foresaw her own ghostly humiliation before the mortician’s eyes
+Her violets were wilting fast — thirsty and unpruned from the neglect of her intentionally chosen beloveds and heirs who owned both her home and her heart / she foreseeing her own ghostly humiliation before the mortician’s eyes

 She died the very next day